aaron-grau/curic/nontech-readings/rails.md

 already built with .NET code, and it's easy to build an ASP.NET framework over them.

-Rails and ASP.NET are fairly similar, and a lot comes down to language preference between Ruby and C# or other .NET languages.
+Rails and ASP.NET are fairly similar, and often the decision to use one over the other comes down to language preference between Ruby and C# or other .NET languages.

 ### Laravel (PHP)

 PHP is the most popular server-side language in use, and Laravel, although fairly young, is its most popular framework.
-Its age does mean that it was developed with modern architecture in mind.
+It was developed with modern architecture in mind, including support for user authentication, recurring billing services, and scheduling periodically executed tasks.
 PHP is an easier language to learn than Ruby, but is more verbose and was designed to be a scripting language.
-Laravel lacks the power of Rails's implicit conventions -- code needs to be more explicit.
+Laravel requires the code it runs to be more explicit; it lacks the power of Rails's implicit conventions.
 However, for this reason, it is more flexible because Rails is such a structured framework.